 Buying Tickets for Dollywood

-Tickets start at $69.95 for one day passes for adults, but discounts are applied for two and three-day passes, as well as combination passes with the Splash Country water park.
-If you’re planning on visiting more than once in a year, season passes start at $114.
+Tickets start at $69.95 for one-day passes for adults, but discounts are applied for two and three-day passes, as well as combination passes with the Splash Country water park.
+If you’re planning on visiting more than once a year, season passes start at $114.

 Park Areas and Rides at Dollywood

-Here you can see her tour bus, admire her quirky wardrobe, and see her Kennedy Center Honors.
+Here you can see her quirky wardrobe, and see her Kennedy Center Honors.
 The state-of-the-art museum also has her many awards and even that famous coat of many colors she sings about.
-This museum is the perfect spot to wait out an occasional storm.
+There’s also the Dreamsong Theater.

 Country Fair is the section of the park that appeals to younger visitors, inspired by the fairs that travel through the region.
 Here you’ll find bumper cars, spinning teacups, and the Waltzing Swinger swings.